redmix-run/redmix/docs/versioned_docs/version-0.0.1/builds.md

 >
 > There's more to document here.
 In the meantime, you can check the RedwoodJS [community forum](https://community.redwoodjs.com/search?q=yarn%20rw%20build) for answers.
 >
 > Want to contribute?
-Redmix welcomes contributions and loves helping people become contributors.
+Cedar welcomes contributions and loves helping people become contributors.
-> You can edit this doc [here](https://github.com/redmix-run/redmix.run/blob/main/docs/builds.md).
+> You can edit this doc [here](https://github.com/cedarjs/cedar.run/blob/main/docs/builds.md).
 > If you have any questions, just ask for help!

 ## API